Using Conditions with the RasterExpressionEvaluator Transformer

 Click File > Generate Workspace and create a workspace with the following parameters:

 This will generate a workspace that reads map.png and writes a new raster in a folder called “output”.
-You can optionally double-click the writer feature type and give it a custom name, like “GreenFiltered”.
+You can optionally double-click the writer feature type and assign it a custom name, such as “GreenFiltered”.

 2. Add a RasterExpressionEvaluator